paezha/gravityshop/README.md

 ### Session 1.
 Basics of working with `R` (2 h)

 - Why `R`?
 - Installing the software: `R` and R Studio
 - Packages
 - Installing packages: CRAN and other sources
 - Getting help
 - (Break)
 - Creating a project
 - Directory structure
 - Creating new files: types of files
 - Literate programming
 - Data objects/classes and basic operations

 ### Session 2.
-Data (2 h)
+What is special about interaction data?
+(2 h)

 - Why measuring things?
--   Scales of measurement
--   Data objects revisited
--   (Break)
--   Quick data summaries
--   Data manipulation
--   {dplyr}: a grammar of data manipulation

 ### Session 3.
-Exploratory data analysis I: Descriptive statistics (2 h)
+Visualization of interaction data (2 h)

 - What is EDA?
--   Data summaries revisited
--   Appropriate summary statistics by scale of measurement
--   Properties of data: central tendency and spread
--   (Break)
--   Univariate description
--   Bivariate description
--   Multivariate description

 ### Session 4.
-Exploratory data analysis II: Visualization techniques (2 h)
+The gravity model for spatial interaction: Basic concepts (2 h)

 - Why visualization?
--   {ggplot2}: a grammar of plots
--   Creating empty plots
--   Mapping data to aesthetics
--   (Break)
--   Geometric objects
--   Univariate description
--   Bivariate description
--   Multivariate description

 ### Session 5.
-A date with EDA: Bring your own data (2 h)
+The gravity model for spatial interaction: Implementation (2 h)

 - Reading external data

--   Hands-on practice
--   Some additional notes on working with Rmarkdown
+### Session 6.
+The gravity model for spatial interaction: Implementation (2 h)

+- Reading external data

+### Session 7.
+A date with the gravity model: Bring your own data (2 h)

+- Reading external data

 ## What do I need to use this package?